-Chapter 9 from the Ama audiobook
+Chapter 9 of Ama

 “They didn’t have the one you liked, Zo, so I got this one instead.
 The guy in the shop said it’s similar.
 Cost a bit more, but hey, if I can’t treat my lady once in a while, the grass won’t grow.”

 Jason stood next to the large widescreen television in his old living room.
 He watched as his unknowing past-self walked through the archway and into the room, waving a bottle of wine like a white flag.